interactions-py/interactions.py/docs/src/Guides/05 Components.md

 `ButtonStyle.URL` does not receive events, or work with callbacks.

-## Select Your Favorite
+## Select Menus

 Sometimes there might be more than a handful options which users need to decide between.
-That's when a `Select` should probably be used.
+That's when a `SelectMenu` should probably be used.

-Selects are very similar to Buttons.
+Select Menus are very similar to Buttons.
 The main difference is that you get a list of options to choose from.

-If you want to use string options, then you use `StringSelect`.
+If you want to use string options, then you use the `StringSelectMenu`.
 Simply pass a list of strings to `options` and you are good to go.
 You can also explicitly pass `SelectOptions` to control the value attribute.

 You can also define how many options users can choose by setting `min_values` and `max_values`.